/ PFAS Information

 Keeping you informed

-By proactively assessing its water, sharing information with water users, and evaluating next steps and potential solutions, the port remains committed to providing safe, clean drinking water for its staff and tenants.
+By regularly assessing its water, sharing information with water users, and evaluating next steps and potential solutions, the port remains committed to providing safe, clean drinking water for its staff and tenants.
 Results from ongoing monitoring and steps the port is taking to address this issue will be made available here and shared with water users.

 If you have questions regarding drinking water, please call Port of Vancouver USA Environmental Manager Matt Graves at (360) 693-3611.
 You may also reach us at info@portvanusa.com.